University of New England (Australia): Transition to a network university

-The university underwent a major restructuring in 1989 with the University of New England Act 1989 (NSW), transitioning into a network university with multiple locations.
+UNE underwent a major restructuring in 1989 with the University of New England Act 1989 (NSW), transitioning into a network university with multiple locations.
 These consisted of a campus at Armidale, which incorporated the former University of New England and the Armidale College of Advanced Education; and a campus at Lismore, incorporating the former Northern Rivers College of Advanced Education.

 In 1990, the Orange Agricultural College joined the university.
 The network also included the UNE-Coffs Harbour Centre, which provided courses from within academic departments of the Armidale and Lismore campuses.

 Return to campus format

-In November 1993, the University of New England was re-formed once again, with the passage of the University of New England Act 1993 (NSW) and the Southern Cross University Act 1993 (NSW) through the New South Wales Parliament.
+In November 1993, UNE was re-formed once again, with the passage of the University of New England Act 1993 (NSW) and the Southern Cross University Act 1993 (NSW) through the New South Wales Parliament.
 This legislation had the effect of dismantling the network university.
-The University of New England from 1994 had only one campus, at Armidale.
-A new university (Southern Cross University) was created with campuses in Lismore and Coffs Harbour.
+From 1994 UNE had only one campus, at Armidale.
+A new university, (Southern Cross University), was created with campuses in Lismore and Coffs Harbour.
 The Orange campus was amalgamated with the University of Sydney.

 The amalgamation of the former Armidale College of Advanced Education was complete by the time of the new legislation.
 In the same year, a law school was established.